 - Don't over rely on presenting material - keep it short and sweet if you need to and make sure and participants are maximised in the screen share.

 - Don't thing sketching and physical activities aren't important - they actually take on greater importance.
 With many platforms having a virtual whiteboard, use these physical types of activities to collaborate.

 - Lastly, select a video conferencing platform.
 There are plenty to choose from.
-For smaller businesses and those on a budget Zoom and Google Hangouts should suffice.
-Here are 3 video conferencing platform worthy of consideration for larger businesses.
+For most businesses and particularly those on a budget, Zoom and Google Meets should suffice.